PrestaShop/docs/themes/prologue/prologue.rst

 Prologue
 ********

-With PrestaShop 1.7, we have rebuilt the theme system from the ground up.
-We had 2 goals in mind when doing this:

-* Make PrestaShop upgrades easier,
-* Make it easy to create a new theme.
+The default PrestaShop install offers a neutral theme in black and white, enabling sellers to quickly and freely start their activity, whatever their business line.

+Nearly 2000 themes are available through the PrestaShop Addons marketplace (http://addons.prestashop.com/en/).
+They were created either by members of the PrestaShop community or the PrestaTeam, and are sold at reasonable prices – some are even free.

+As a graphic designer/web developer, you too can put your themes up for sale on the PrestaShop Addons site, and earn 70% of the selling price.

 Migrating from PrestaShop 1.6
 =============================

+PrestaShop 1.7 introduces a totally reworked theme system from version 1.6, with the goal of making PrestaShop upgrades easier, and of making it easier/faster to create a brand new theme.

-The huge change to the theme system means that there is no easy way to migrate your current theme for PrestaShop 1.6 to PrestaShop 1.7.
+The huge change to the theme system means that there is no easy way to migrate your PrestaShop 1.6 theme to PrestaShop 1.7.

-When upgrading your store, your theme will be switched to the new default theme, called "classic".
-We therefore advise you to work on your 1.7 theme before you make the switch to PS 1.7.
+When using the automatic upgrade from PrestaShop 1.6 to 1.7, your theme will be switched to the new default theme, called "Classic".
+We therefore advise you to work on your 1.7 theme before you make the switch to PrestaShop 1.7.

 Dropped features